Rookout/deployment-examples/node-ibm-openwhisk/README.md

 1. Add the npm dependency `rookout`

+1. Initialize the Rookout SDK as your function is loaded (Rookout auto-connect functionality relies on envioremnt variables which are not available in OpenWhisk).

 1. Wrap your OpenWhisk function with `rookout.wrap()`

-1. Set the Rook's agent configuration as environment variables in the action configuration

 ## Running on IBM OpenWhisk

 1. Uploading your function :
+    - Update the source to include your own organization token in index.js line 3.
+More information can be found in [our documentation](https://docs.rookout.com/docs/installation-agent-remote.html).

     - Zip Upload: In order to run your rookout wrapped function on IBM OpenWhisk, make sure the dependencies are downloaded and zip the folder (including node_modules).
     zip -r actionFile.zip .